What Is the Best Dental Savings Plan in 2026?

 Careington also powers several white-label plans sold under brand names like Humana Dental Savings — meaning you may already be using a Careington-backed plan without realizing it.
 Read the full Careington review.

-For young adults with healthy teeth who just need routine care and the occasional small filling, Spirit is the lowest possible cost without sacrificing core coverage.
-Read the full Spirit Dental review.
+For young adults with healthy teeth who just need routine care and the occasional small filling, Careington is the lowest possible cost with broad acceptance.
+Read the full Careington review.

 Best for Seniors: Humana Dental Savings